Quansight-Labs/jupyter-accessibility-workshops/docs/mentored_sprint_agenda.md

 ## Questions in search of answers
 - Do we focus only on alt text, or descriptive content for other media as well?
 The JupyterLab docs have a lot of videos.
+    - Past mini-events have gone well with a focus on images because there is already so much to learn there.
 - Do we need resources for git and github, or is that out of scope for our attendees?
+    - For the alt text workshops, minimal git is necessary.
+People just need an account beforehand.
 - Project Jupyter docs have less content and are a more manageable goal for the sprint.
 Do enough people use them for this to do a helpful task?
+    - Since this is a Jupyter-wide event, it would be awesome to start with adding to Project Jupyter resources.
+I don't know if there's enough images here, so we may want to supplement with other projects.
 - What is a reasonable amount of time for a sprint?
 How long do we want this to be?
+- Add community member speaking about other accessibility work needed in Jupyter?